DavidRdgz/chroneon/README.md

 This shiny web application is intended to provide a user friendly experience for researchers using EMG (or any other time series signals) for classification purposes.

+# Installation

+This app is a stand-alone application which can be run by simply the command:  `R ./chroneon.R`.
+Currently, the application queries `influxdb`- a fast time-series database for the most recent entries.
+For my use-case, I have a bluetooth device recording movement (EMG signals) and a `C++` application writing data to `influxdb`.

 # Recording

 Below is a snapshot of the user-defined settings possible during the recording phase.
 The streaming signals shown in the graph are color coded denoting the different signals.